francesco-fortunato/Buddy_allocator_using_bitmap/README.md

-# progetto-sistemi-operativi
-Buddy allocator using bitmap
+# Buddy allocator using bitmap